 Widely regarded as a shining model for evolutionary adaptability by many biologists, crabs first appeared over 500 million years ago and are still going strong.
 These crustaceans possess complex nervous systems and use a combination of senses to hunt prey or hide from predators.
 Proving highly adaptable, different families or species of crabs flourish throughout the world in both freshwater and saltwater environments.

-Burrowing is an adaptation that serves two purposes, both of which help the overall population.
+Burrowing is a survival adaptation that serves two purposes, both of which help the overall crab population.
 Crabs burrow into the sandy ground around them to avoid predators and create a safe place to lay their eggs.
 This adaptation not only helps to keep crabs safe from animals higher on the food chain, but also drastically increases the chances of the eggs hatching and gives young crabs some initial protection when they first emerge from the egg.

 The crab family displays massive variation between species.
 For example, pea crabs measure a mere few millimeters wide, while the famous Japanese spider crab grows legs that can measure over 12 feet in length.
 Crabs are omnivores, which allows them to eat both local plant and animal life and proves a strong asset for each species to adapt to its own localized ecosystem.

 About the Author

 Monty Dayton is a professional freelance writer who has worked for the ACLU, Touchstone Publishing LLC, the University of Alaska, Fairbanks and many other employers.
 He holds a Master of Fine Arts in creative writing from the University of Alaska and loves writing about travel, the outdoors and health topics.